 Did you know that there are only a few official Pantone distributors in the UK?
 We have the proof, click here.
 It’s in alphabetic order so we are at the bottom of the list!

-However, the Pantone dealer list doesn’t tell you that VeriVide are the only UK stockist of Pantone fabric swatch standards.
-If you try to purchase swatches from anyone else they will have to import them from abroad leading to delays and additional charges.
-Or they may come to us to purchase your swatches.
+However, the Pantone dealer list doesn’t tell you that VeriVide are the main Fashion & Home partner and only UK stockist of Pantone fabric swatch standards.
+Purchasing swatches from anyone else will lead to delays and additional charges, particularly as they will have to import them.
+Or they may come to us to purchase your swatches!
 It will be quicker and cheaper for you to purchase direct from us.

-We also hold stock of the full range of Pantone products ready to despatch your order the same day if it is placed before 12.30pm.
+VeriVide hold stock of the full range of Pantone products, ready to despatch your order the same day if it is placed before 12.30pm.